Plan Your Cabin Trip

 First thing- Sign the Register and Cabin Log Book how long you are staying, what you are doing etc.

 Pay your fees online.
 Day users inside or outside must pay day use fees.

 Check with the Cabin Host and plan to do your chores – sweeping, vacuuming, sanitizing, you’ll find something!

 (Winter- shoveling snow off the stairs- front and back, digging out the windows, improving the path, etc.)

-Please follow the rules while at the Cabin. ( no smoking, no alcohol, quiet time 9 pm to 7 am, eat and drink only in the dining room and kitchen )
+Please follow the rules while at the Cabin. quiet time 9 pm to 7 am, eat and drink only in the dining room and kitchen )

 Before you leave restock firewood, clean a room of the Cabin so it is even nicer than you found it.
 Leave no Trace!
 Sanitize, sweep and mop a floor.
 Take the recycles, compost and trash home.
 (There is no garbage service)